john-science/john-science.github.io/_posts/2019-04-21-mutual-funds-intro.md

 #### Calculators

-Why do you care about mutual funds?
-Well, if you are investing for retirement in America you can invest up to a certain amount each year in an IRA (or probably something like a 401k) and those investments will reap various tax benefits.
-The most common way to do these investments is through mutual funds.
+Why should you care about mutual funds?
+Well, mutual funds are a really common way to invest, especially for retirement.
 The tools below will help you organize your thoughts on how much you need to invest and what the best strategies might be.

 #### How much are you allowed to invest (in tax-deferred retirement accounts)?